tuna/gdanmaku-server/README.md

 ```
 docker run -d --name danmaku --link redis:myredis -v /path/to/gdanmaku-server:/data/gdanmaku -p IP:Port:5000 danmaku:dev python2 gdanmaku/webserver.py
 ```
-If you want to use it in Wecaht, please set the port to 80, and open the firewall.(鼻青脸肿.jpg
+If you want to use it in Wechat, please set the port to 80, and open the firewall.

 Good luck, and have fun!